hawo-hoefer/yaxs/README.md

     - [x] custom parameter deserialization with range checking
 - [x] Add documentation for config YAML file
 - [x] feature: fixed strains for each structure as input (that way, we can simulate specific strain conditions more easily)
-- [ ] feature: weights for the volume fractions of each phase or make them fixed
+- [x] feature: weights for the volume fractions of each phase or make them fixed
+    - volume fractions can be fixed optionally
 - [ ] feature: Add support for impurity peaks
 - [x] feature: bake git commit hash into executable
 - [ ] EDXRD: add fluorescence peaks?